ABOUT THE PROGRAM

-Uneven number of players for a draw!
+- Uneven number of players for a draw!

-> After the single player team is determined, this player has the option of remaining a single player team throughout the event, or taking as a partner the first available player willing to pay the required entry fee and compete.
+After the single player team is determined, this player has the option of remaining a single player team throughout the event, or taking as a partner the first available player willing to pay the required entry fee and participate solving the issue.
 This decision must be made before the event begins and if the choice is to remain a one-player team, an additional entry fee is required by the "single-team player" in order to qualify for a full pay-out (in the event that the single team places in the money).
 Otherwise, the player is entitled to only half-payment when earning a spot on the pay-out breakdown.
 In other words, a "single player team" must pay the same entry required of a "two-player team" in order to qualify for the full portion of the cash payout-- if/when applicable.

-> In the case when a "single player team" finishes in the money and only qualifies to receive half the pay-out, the other half is submitted back to the tournament as added money to the total payout, and the distribution breakdown is then recalculated accordingly.
+In the case when a "single player team" finishes in the money and only qualifies to receive half the pay-out, the other half is submitted back to the tournament as added money to the total payout, and the distribution breakdown is then recalculated accordingly.